About this Cycle Tour

 The ride from Stueng Saen goes north and passes through the Boeng Peae Wildlife Sanctuary, a scenic jungled area home to ancient, Angkor-style temples.
 Enjoy the lush scenery and some mild climbs before heading out onto the undulating terrain of the Cambodian countryside.
 Once in Preah Vihear, transfer to the hotel by van, check in and have a shower, before heading out again to visit Preah Vihear temple, a UNESCO World Heritage Site.
 Dedicated to the god Shiva, Preah Vihear temple is impressively carved and sits 500 meters above the surrounding Cambodian plains.

 Today's ride begins from the hotel and cycles through Kulen Prum Tep Wildlife Sanctuary.
 This region of the country is very rural, and the wildlife sanctuary is a quiet and lightly forested plain, offering a side a of Cambodia not often seen by foreign tourists.
 In the afternoon, the opportunity to visit the jungled ruins of Beng Mealea temple, only recently made accessible.
-After lunch, you have the option to transfer by car to Siem Reap, or complete the last section by road bike!
+After visiting the temple, we will transfer to Siem Reap, settle into our hotel, and enjoy an evening in this small city that is the gateway to Angkor Wat.

 This morning, we start our bike ride to the entrance of Angkor Wat and head to Ta Prohm, famous from the film “Tomb Raider”, deliberately left by French conservationists in the same condition as it was discovered – over-grown by strangler fig and silk-cotton trees, giving the temple a mystical and romantic appeal.
 We continue to Angkor Thom, Bayon Temple, and the Terrace of the Elephants.
 We enjoy lunch at the Angkor Café before we explore the biggest religious Hindu edifice in the world - Angkor Wat.
 Considered the masterpiece of Khmer architecture, this Vishnuite temple is the king’s funerary temple, which is why the temple faces west.
 Inside the temple, the walls are covered with carvings and bas reliefs depicting Hindu mythology and the wars Suryavarman II fought during his reign.
 After our visit to these magnificent temples, we cycle back the 7 km to Siem Reap.
 We meet up for our farewell dinner.